matrix-org/matrix-spec-proposals/proposals/2153-reaction-push-rule.md

 We could instead allow notifications for reactions in some cases (the current state) but then modify each client with complex heuristics to clear them by advancing the read receipt.
-This would more involved than for regular messages because reaction events may target any event in the timeline, so there's no guarantee that a new reaction event targets something that's currently displayed to the user.
+This would be more involved than for regular messages because reaction events may target any event in the timeline, so there's no guarantee that a new reaction event targets something that's currently displayed to the user.
 By going with the push rule above, client developers won't have to